 How is BMC used to help repair or heal tissue?

-Experts are still determining how BMC will work within the body (mechanism of action), as well as how well it will work (clinical efficacy).
-However, experts do believe that BMC decreases (modulates) inflammation and it can potentially help new tissue form.
+Experts are still determining how BMC works within the body (mechanism of action), as well as how well it works (clinical efficacy).
+However, experts do believe that BMC decreases (modulates) inflammation and it can potentially help reduce pain, improve function and help new tissue form.
+Numerous studies have verified the safety of this procedure.

 Your doctor will work with you to determine the appropriate treatment pathway that works best for you.